rachitsgh/Rule-Engine-With-AST/README.md

    ```

   ## Hosting
-  -Backend: Hosted on Render.
+ -Backend: Hosted on Render
-	-Frontend: Hosted on Netlify.
+-Frontend: Hosted on Netlify